lupyuen/lupyuen.github.io/src/cbor.md

   uint8_t output[50];
 ```

-(We chose 50 bytes, the maximum size of a LoRa packet for The Things Network)
+(We chose 50 bytes, the maximum packet size for The Things Network AS923 DR2)

 __Output Buffer Size__ is important: Calls to the __TinyCBOR library will fail__ if we run out of buffer space!